kat-kan/clickup-api-postman/README.md

 * Copy and paste **Client ID** and **Client Secret** into matching environment variables
 * You need also authorization code from the user (a.k.a. you) to get Oauth 2.0 token on their account.
 To get the code, paste in the browser `https://app.clickup.com/api?client_id={YOUR_CLIENT_ID}&redirect_uri=https://oauth.pstmn.io/v1/browser-callback` and select **Connect workspace**.
 When you approve, you will be redirected to success page and your code will be available in URL after `code=`.
 Copy and paste it as value of environment variable `authorizationCode`
 * Finally, to get token, you need to send reqeust `Get Access Token` from Authorization folder.
 Token from the body will be automatically saved as environment variable `oauthToken`.
 To start using Oauth 2.0 please change Authorization type on collection level.
 I set API Key auth as default one as it's easier to obtain.

+### Authentication in Attachments

+ClickUp API V2 docs describes only `POST attachment`.
+From the UI, user can also view, delete, change the attachment's name.
+After some digging I managed to include these methods in my collection as well.
+They have different base URL and don't use API Key or Oauth token to authenticate.
+It appears that they use token set by `cu_jwt` cookie during login.
+Unfortunately I was not able to recreate login action in Postman due to usage of Recaptcha V3.
+If you want to run these 3 requests, please add your `cu_jwt` cookie in collection variables.

 ## Issues found